Group Counselling Therapies

 Cognitive behavioral groups within Abbeycare, are designed to look at negative thinking, social anxiety, and behavior patterns surrounding the use of alcohol and drugs.

-Thoughts that are negative in nature can be triggered by certain situations known as "activating events," such as; I saw my ex-partner which made me feel sad, angry, unlovable.
+Thoughts that are negative in nature can be triggered by certain situations known as "activating events," such as:

-To deal with these negative feelings I bought and consumed alcohol – which is known as the negative behaviour.
+• To deal with these negative feelings, I bought and consumed alcohol

 Motivational Enhancement Therapy MET Groups

-This group environment is designed to illicit behavioural change in an ambivalent mind i.e. still undecided if sobriety is the life you want to lead?
+This group environment is designed to elicit behavioural change in those undecided about long-term sobriety.

-MET uses techniques to self-motivate the group member to make positive lifestyle changes.
-Working under the theory, the decisions must be ‘made by’ and ‘come from’ self this style of group work requires active participation.
+According to the theory, decisions must be ‘made by’ and ‘come from’ the self.
+This style of group work requires active participation.

 12 Step Groups

-At Abbeycare, our therapy offices provide one or more therapists at the medical centers to ensure that your personal growth and interpersonal relationships are handled by a qualified therapist.
+At Abbeycare, our therapy offices provide one or more therapists at the medical centers to ensure that your personal growth and interpersonal relationships are handled by a qualified therapist (1).

 Understanding Group Therapy Dynamics